StephenGunn/directus-typeforge/README.md

 - **Relationships:** Seamlessly represent collection relationships.
 - **Configurable Output:** Set custom root type names and output file paths.

+## Todo

+- [ ] Rewrite the code to be more modular and easier to read.
+- [ ] Add more options for generating types like prefixing, suffixing, etc.
+- [ ] Add support for static admin token authentication.
+- [ ] Prevent empty system collection types from being generated.
+- [ ] Derive system fields from the Directus API.

 ## Installation

 ### Using `npx`